Sheffield Hallam University - applicant open day event

 This course may be available at alternative locations, please check if other course options are available.

-This section shows the range of grades students were previously accepted with - learn more.
+Course optionsThis section shows the range of grades students (with UK A-Levels or Pearson BTEC Level 3 National Extended Diplomas) who received offers were previously accepted with (learn more).
 It is designed to support your research but does not guarantee whether you will or won't get a place.
 Admissions teams consider various factors, including interviews, subject requirements, and entrance tests.
 Check all course entry requirements for eligibility.

 We are unable to show previous accepted grades for this course.
 This could be because the course is new, it's a postgraduate course, there isn't enough historical data, or the provider has opted out of sharing their entry grades data for this course - learn more.

-Scholarships, discounts and bursaries may be available to students who study this course.
+Course optionsScholarships, discounts and bursaries may be available to students who study this course.

 City Campus